 - Step 1 – Finalize Performance Test Scenarios: There is no difference in designing test scenarios.
-Usual traditional way will be followed which covers critical business flows & transactions as we do in on-prem load testing
+The usual traditional way will be followed which covers critical business flows & transactions as we do in on-prem load testing

 - Step 2 – Research for Cloud Vendors: There are a lot of cloud vendors available in today’s market.
-AWS, Azure & GCP are popular vendors on cloud servicing.
-Based on test infrastructure needs & customer goals, specific cloud vendor or multiple cloud vendors can be chosen for performance testing.
+AWS, Azure & GCP are popular vendors in cloud servicing.
+Based on test infrastructure needs & customer goals, specific cloud vendors or multiple cloud vendors can be chosen for performance testing.

-- Step 3 – Product migration to the cloud: This step is considered as deploy test infra to cloud.
+- Step 3 – Product migration to the cloud: This step is considered as deploying test infra to the cloud.
 Application readiness should be thoroughly checked in terms of code version compatibility and software upgrades and ensure they work well without any flaws in the cloud.

-- Step 4 – Execute Performance Test Runs: Cloud also supports all types of load tests which we perform in on-prem.
+- Step 4 – Execute Performance Test Runs: Cloud also supports all types of load tests which we perform on-prem.
 The same methodology can be followed for test execution in the cloud.
-Provisioning of test machines across globally is the key advantage in cloud testing.
+The provisioning of test machines globally is the key advantage of cloud testing.
 Various SaaS-based load testing tools are also available in the market which can be explored & utilized based on requirement feasibility.
 Automation build tools like Jenkins, Bamboo etc can also be readily & easily integrated with cloud-based load testing tools which helps in CI & CD test runs seamlessly

 - Target Machines (LAN) Vs Load Generators (Cloud)